Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 3. How quickly has it spread?

 Viruses constantly change through mutations that arise naturally as they replicate and circulate in their hosts.
 As a result of this ongoing process, many thousands of mutations and distinct lineages have already arisen in the SARS-CoV-2 genome since the virus emerged in late 2019.
+A new variant in South Africa, known as 501.V2, has driven a surge in infections there, according to country health officials.
 As mutations continue to arise, novel variants are increasingly found, with the vast majority of mutations having no apparent effect on the virus.
-However, scientists pay most attention to mutations like those that have occurred in the new U.K. strain involving the gene that encodes the SARS-CoV-2 spike protein, which is associated with viral entry into cells and influences immunity and vaccine efficacy.
+Scientists pay most attention to mutations that involve genes like the one that encodes the SARS-CoV-2 spike protein, which is altered in the U.K. variant.
+Targeted by vaccines, this protein is associated with viral entry into cells and influences immunity and vaccine efficacy.

 The extent to which SARS-CoV-2 may evolve to escape immunity induced by infection or vaccination isn’t currently known.
-Studies are under way to understand that better.
 The WHO’s van Kerkhove told the BBC that current information suggests that the new variant doesn’t have any impact on the vaccines being rolled out.
-Over time, as more mutations occur, vaccines may need to be altered.
-This happens with seasonal flu, which mutates every year, and the vaccine is adjusted accordingly.
-Unlike flu, coronaviruses have a proof-reading mechanism that means they don’t mutate as quickly as the flu virus.
-Covid-19 vaccines that have so far proved effective in trials can be easily tweaked if necessary, the BMJ medical journal reported on Dec.
-16.
+Vaccine makers including BioNTech SE, AstraZeneca Plc and CureVac NV have said they don’t believe their vaccines’ efficacy will be affected.
+Over time, however, as more mutations occur, vaccines may need to be altered.
+This happens on an annual basis with seasonal flu, which evolves quickly.
+Unlike flu, coronaviruses have a genetic self-correcting mechanism that minimizes mutations.
+Covid-19 shots that have proved effective in trials can be easily tweaked if necessary, vaccine makers said.

 For more articles like this, please visit us at bloomberg.com